 The Bank of the Philippine Islands (BPI) is warning the public about the rising number of cybercrime cases amid the COVID-19 global outbreak.

-BPI noted a 50 percent increase worldwide in online scams, as cybercriminals tap into various digital platforms to capitalize on coronavirus fears by way of phishing scams and impersonating legitimate organizations, including banks.
+BPI noted a 50% increase worldwide in online scams, as cybercriminals tap into various digital platforms.
+These cybercriminals capitalize on coronavirus fears by phishing scams and impersonating legitimate organizations, including banks.

 “We see phishing emails that feature COVID-19 themes that have links to phishing sites.
 These scammers do take advantage of our dire situation and the emotions of people,” said BPI’s Enterprise Information Security Officer and Data Protection Officer, Jonathan John B. Paz.